Did you know that milk is one of the most profitable and versatile animal products in Stardew Valley? As a fellow farmer in this enchanting world.

 So, strap on your boots, grab your milking pail, and dive into the beautiful world of dairy farming in Stardew Valley.

 In a hurry?
-Here’s a quick & short answer to help you save some time:
+Here’s a quick & short answer that will help you out!

 To get milk in Stardew Valley, you’ll first need to purchase a barn and a cow from Marnie’s Ranch.
 Once your cow matures, which takes about 5 days, equip a milk pail (available from Marnie’s shop) and click on the cow to collect milk.
 Make sure to care for your cow daily to maintain milk production.